 It arrives plumbed and ready to go and also has microbe food and activators to help the brewing.

 Everything used to make the product is commercial food grade quality.
 This means you can use it in whichever way you see fit.
 The description even says you can use it for reactivating drinking water if you wish.

 Though this is big and bulky, and could be overkill for small gardens, it is a high quality large-capacity brewer.

-More features: Air pump included with the DS5 comes with a 1 year warranty and is rated for constant use, replacement air tubing with fittings, brewing bag
+More features: Air pump included, replacement air tubing with fittings, brewing bag

 The weight of this compost tea system is just 10 lbs, which is virtually nothing compared to many of the other options.
 It makes it easily portable and means you can store it just about anywhere outside.
 A shed is perfect, or your garage is fine too.

 As you would expect for this price it is made out of plastic, and not the best components, but it all functions very well, and you don’t have to worry about the quality of the pump itself too much, it is rated for 24 hour use, and comes with a one year warranty so you can claim if any issues arise.